conneru/FetchRewardsTakeHome/README.md

 # My submission for the Fetch Rewards Frontend Take-Home Exercise

-### Make sure your computer has NPM installed then cd into the root folder and run:
+### Make sure your computer has NPM installed then cd into the main folder and run:

 ```
 npm install
 ```

-### To start the application cd into the root folder and run:
+### To start the application cd into the main folder and run:

 ```
 npm start